maerifat/SarabCraft/README.md

 ## What It Does

-SarabCraft gives red teams, defenders, and researchers a single platform to demonstrate, measure, and communicate adversarial failure across image and audio systems.
+SarabCraft gives red teams, defenders, and researchers a single platform to demonstrate, measure, and communicate adversarial failure across image, text, and audio systems.

 - **Recreate realistic failure cases** across image models, audio models, language models, and speech systems with 32+ image attacks, 14 text attacks, and 8 audio attack types
 - **Measure more than a label flip** with perturbation metrics, GradCAM overlays, confidence shifts, side-by-side outputs, and transfer results